Seminars at SPEKTRA

-Along with procedures for guaranteeing internal quality, regular participation in interlaboratory comparisons (also known as round robin tests or intercomparisons) is legally required for accredited laboratories.
+Along with procedures to ensure internal quality, accredited testing laboratories must monitor their performance by comparison with the results of other laboratories.
+Regular participation in interlaboratory comparisons (also known as round robin tests or intercomparisons) is one way of meeting these requirements.

-This requires that laboratories, in complying with the DIN EN ISO/IEC 17025 standard or to maintain national approval procedures, must regularly participate in so-called round robin tests.
+In accordance with the DIN EN ISO/IEC 17025 standard, this comparison of performance can also be made by participating in interlaboratory or bilateral comparisons.
 The purpose of this is to secure constant and high quality of results and to offer reliable proof of competence to both customers and authorities.

 Round robin tests with SPEKTRA: everything from a single source